aunefyren/wrapperr/README.md

 ```
 $ go build
-$ ./Wrapperr
+$ ./wrapperr
 ```
 Note, if building on another operating system, the executable could have a different name.
-Such as ```Wrapperr.exe``` on Windows.
+Such as ```wrapperr.exe``` on Windows.

 <br>
 <br>